jchristn/SqliteHelper/README.md

 Please contact me for any issues or enhancement requests!
 I'm at joel dot christner at gmail dot com.

-## New in v1.1.7
+## New in v1.2.0

-- Added 'Between' operator and dependency update
+- Migrate to Microsoft.Data.Sqlite

 ## A Note on Sanitization